Financial Literacy Basics

 State governments fund a different set of services, mostly close to home.

-K-12 public education.
-Typically the largest category of state spending, often 25–35% of state budgets.
+K-12 public education is the largest category of state spending in most states, often 25–35% of state budgets.
 Most state education funding flows to local school districts.

-Healthcare.
-State Medicaid contributions, public hospitals, public health programs.
-Often 20–25% of state spending.
+Healthcare — state Medicaid contributions, public hospitals, public health programs — is often 20–25% of state spending.

-Higher education.
-Public universities and community colleges, plus state-funded scholarships and grants.
-Varies widely by state.
+Higher education funds public universities and community colleges, plus state-funded scholarships and grants.
+The amount varies widely by state.

-State pensions and retiree healthcare.
-For state government employees and teachers.
-A significant and rising share in many states.
+State pensions and retiree healthcare for state government employees and teachers are a significant and rising share in many states.

-Corrections, courts, and public safety.
-State prisons, court systems, state police.
+Corrections, courts, and public safety pay for state prisons, court systems, and state police.

-General government operations.
-State agencies, regulatory bodies, the legislature itself.
+General government operations cover state agencies, regulatory bodies, and the legislature itself.

 States fund these with a mix of state income tax (in 41 states; nine have no state income tax), state sales tax (in most states), state corporate tax, fuel taxes, and various fees and lottery revenue.
 Each state's mix is different.